 Routine Checks:

-Every day, managers or designated team leads to check the completion status of ongoing skills assessments through the management dashboard.
+Every day, managers or designated team leads check the completion status of ongoing skills assessments through the management dashboard.
 This allows for real-time tracking of participation and progress.

 Example:

 Managers log in each morning to review which team members have completed their assigned assessments and which are pending, using tools like automated reminders to encourage timely participation.